bestdev1212/go-mongo-microservice/docs/localhost.md

-# Cinema - Localhost Deployment
+# Local Deployment

 ## Overview

-The Cinema project can be deployed in a single machine (localhost) using docker compose in order to know the behavior of microservices.
+The project can be deployed in a single machine (localhost) using Docker Compose in order to know the behavior of microservices.

 ## Index